 Groceries and chocolate

 It’s easy to order these online, and get them delivered anywhere in the UK.
 You can order German grocery items, baking ingredients, meats, bread and cake online from The German Deli website germandeli.co.uk.
 It has a cute “sausage dog” logo in the colours of the German flag.
 My eyes were drawn to their vast choice of Ritter Sport chocolate, bigger than we get in our local shops.
-Ritter Sport decided to produce their chocolate in a square so it fits inside everyone’s pocket.
+Ritter Sport have designed their chocolate in a square so it fits inside everyone’s pocket.
 The special snap-open (“Knick”) pack makes it so easy to open that half of it will be gone before you know it.
 In my case this is especially likely if it’s the yogurt one.

 Cake and fruit